 Korean is the official language of South Korea and North Korea.
 Korean is spoken by approximately 80 million people around the world, including large ethnic Korean communities in China, Japan, the United States, and Central Asia.

-Learning Korean can help give students a competitive edge when applying to jobs or graduate programs.
-In addition to developing Korean language skills, students also explore Korean history and culture, which stretches back thousands of years.
+Learning Korean can help give students a competitive edge when applying to companies or graduate schools.
+Along with language skills, students can also explore Korea's history and culture, which stretches back thousands of years.

 Below is information on:

 KORE 101: Elementary Korean I

 The department currently offers one Korean cluster in the humanities academic division.

 This cluster focuses on the study of Korean at the elementary, intermediate and advanced levels.

 Students can now participate in a four-week summer Korean language and culture program.
 Students will stay with host families, take Korean classes, engage in cultural activities and community service, and go on cultural excursions in Korea.
 Interested students should contact Professor Myounghee Cho at email@example.com for more information.

 Summer 2018 / Back Line: Genevieve Arany-Lao-Kan ('20), Chuang Liu ('20), Wooyoung Kim ('20), Jenny Yau ('20), Kendra Sobania ('20) / Front Line: Professor Myounghee Cho, Gamuchirai Sibanda ('21)

 Students who have no or limited background in Korean can take KORE 101.
 Students who are not sure about their proficiency or who are interested in taking a class beyond KORE 101 should contact Professor Myounghee Cho at firstname.lastname@example.org for an interview or you can take the Korean language placement test.